 They are plastics whose biodegradation is initiated by hydrolysis — a chemical reaction in which water reacts with a compound to produce other compounds.
 The plastics under this category are made from renewable resources.
 They contain starch contents and oil.

-In some instances, genetically-modified crops have also been used to manufacture hydro-biodegradable plastics.
+In some instances, genetically modified crops have also been used to manufacture hydro-biodegradable plastics.
 The process of making the plastics involves using crops that releases greenhouse gases, thereby making the plastics not genuinely ‘renewable’.

 Nonetheless, hydro-biodegradable plastics are made from sources such as sugar cane, corn, wheat, and petroleum-based sources.
-They degrade and biodegrade at a faster rate as compared to the oxo-biodegradable plastics.
+They degrade and biodegrade at a faster rate as compared to oxo-biodegradable plastics.

 3. Photo-degradable Plastics

 It is a less-known type of biodegradable plastic but exists nonetheless.
-They react and degrade after being subjected to ultra-violet light.
-Unless they are also oxo-biodegradable, they do not degrade in a landfill, sewer or other dark environments.
+They react and degrade after being subjected to ultraviolet light.
+Unless they are also oxo-biodegradable, they do not degrade in a landfill, sewer, or other dark environments.

 Problems With Biodegradable Plastics

-As plastics are usually washed away into oceans, the biodegradable ones equally present with almost similar problems as the traditional ones.
-Photo-degradable Plastics, for example, are designed to degrade at temperatures higher than 50°C, meaning they cannot biodegrade if they are in the ocean.
+As plastics are usually washed away into oceans, the biodegradable ones equally present with almost similar problems as the traditional ones, minimizing the chances of them decomposing.

 A problem with these biodegradable plastics is that they have to be exposed to direct sunlight.
 Such plastics are not buoyant, meaning they sink in the ocean, further placing them away from the direct sunlight that would aid in their biodegradation.
 It also means they would not decay as they should if buried in a landfill.

-3. High costs of production
+3. High Costs of Production

 Biodegradable plastics have also been criticized for not being all different from conventional plastics.
 For 270 million tonnes of plastic produced each year, it requires about 715 million tonnes of corn, which has a huge cost on the environment.

 This, therefore, means biodegradation should be taking place or should happen in industrial composting facilities, not in our homes.
-Placing them in a landfill will not provide the necessary conditions for decomposition.
+Unfortunately, placing them in a landfill will not provide the necessary conditions for decomposition.

-The oceans may sometimes be too cold thus preventing their effective breakdown — floating forever on the water surface just like the conventional plastic.
+The oceans may sometimes be too cold, thus preventing their effective breakdown — floating forever on the water surface (depending on the materials used in the manufacture) just like conventional plastic.